viur-framework/viur-docs/source/index.rst

 Table of Contents
 =================

-.. container:: under-construction

-   **!!!
-UNDER CONSTRUCTION !!!**

-Dear visitor!

-Thank you  for your interest into ViUR.
-Because ViUR is currently in a pre-release state, this documentation is under heavy development.
-It may also happen that the features and examples presented here are not compatible with the currently downloadable version of ViUR, and run with some features split into branches.
+Welcome to ViUR, the application development framework for the `Google App Engine <http://appengine.google.com/>`_.

 If you have any questions, please `contact us <http://www.viur.is/community>`_!
-Otherwise, please stay tuned... :)

 ----

 .. toctree::
     :maxdepth: 3

     intro
     start
     basics
     training
-	extended
+    reference
     implementation
-	reference
+    troubleshooting
     appendix
-	troubleshooting

 ==================
 Indices and tables